DoSomethingGreat07/GraphRAG/README.md

 ### Evaluate Known Dataset Questions

-Use this when you want to inspect whether the system retrieves the known gold supporting evidence.
+Use this when we want to inspect whether the system retrieves the known gold supporting evidence.

 Good for: